Who Is Bethenny Frankel?

 Frankel switched gears, returning to the Big Apple and school.
 She studied at the Natural Gourmet Institute in 2002.
 The newly trained chef started Bethenny Bakes, specializing in healthy cookies for New York's society crowd.
 But this business didn't prosper, either.
 However, it was her gateway to TV notoriety.

 Recognizing Frankel's popularity, Bravo created Bethenny Getting Married?, a spin-off following her journey into marriage and parenthood with pharmaceutical exec Jason Hoppy.
 She tied the knot with Hoppy on March 28, 2010, while seven months pregnant.
-Her daughter, Bryn Casey Hoppy, was born just weeks later, on May 8.
+Her daughter, Bryn Casey Hoppy, was born just weeks later, on May 8th.

 The premiere of Bethenny Getting Married? earned record-breaking ratings for the network on June 10, 2010, and ran for a second season, when it took on the title Bethenny Ever After.

 While achieving celebrity status, Frankel focused on creating her own brand, Skinnygirl.
 It took off with her 2009 bestseller, Naturally Thin: Unleash Your Skinnygirl and Free Yourself from a Lifetime of Dieting.
 She became known for her low-cal cocktail recipes, especially her margarita.